evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-01/readme.md

 As always, we start by provisioning the infrastructure for the workshop.
 In this lab, we will provision the following resources:

 * Resource Group
-* Azure Service Principal for IaC CI/CD pipeline
+* Azure Service Principal for IaC deployment pipeline
 * New Azure DevOps repository for IaC code
-* New Azure DevOps Service Connection for CI/CD pipeline
+* New Azure DevOps Service Connection for deployment pipeline
 * New Azure DevOps pipeline for IaC deployment
 * New Azure Key Vault for certificate management